ajluc/_s_n_a_k_e_/README.md

 - [x] Countdown timer before gameplay
 - [x] Make targets a circle pushed on top of grid, rather than altering grid style
 - [ ] Add secondary target with larger score weight.
 Can it generate only in the outer few rows/columns?
+- [ ] Add sounds for game over and countdown

 ---